zeroCoder1/Epub-Reader/README.md

 **Refactoring the code**
 Loaded epub into a TextView, renders faster, need to know which one works faster.
+If anyone wants to checkout, look into the experimental branch.
+Pull requests welcome.

 # Epub-Reader
 [![Build Status](https://travis-ci.org/zeroCoder1/Epub-Reader.svg?branch=master)](https://travis-ci.org/zeroCoder1/Epub-Reader)